TikTok owner ByteDance to invest billions in Singapore over three years: source

 However, the source told Reuters that ByteDance has yet to make a decision about such a move, while another source said TikTok had this year moved some engineers there from China.

-Reporting by Yingzhi Yang in Beijing and Aishwarya Nair in Bengaluru, Editing by Sherry Jacob-Phillips, Anil D’Silva and Alexander Smith
+Reporting by Yingzhi Yang in Beijing, Aishwarya Nair in Bengaluru, and Aradhana Aravindan in Singapore; Editing by Sherry Jacob-Phillips, Anil D’Silva and Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.